 Vistosi was created by Guglielmo Vistosi in Murano in 1945 focusing on lighting.
 After his premature death his sons Gino and Luciano, joined their uncle Oreste in the founding of the Vistosi company.

 In 1956 Alessandro Pianon, a Venetian Architect, joined the company and together with second generation Luciano and Gino Vistosi they gave a swing to the company focusing on innovation and design.

 The company has employed some very relevant designers such as Angelo Mangiarotti, Gae Aulenti, Peter Pelzel, Ettore Sottsass Jr., Adalberto Dal Lago,Vico Magistretti, Enrico Tronconi and so on.

 In 1989 Giancarlo Moretti, a businessman from Murano with a long experience in the glass sector with Vetrofond and Punto Luce, acquires the prestigious brand, giving birth to Vetreria Vistosi.

 The sole survivor of the original founders, Luciano, born 24 February 1930, dedicated himself to research and glass sculpture until his death (in Venice) on 14 Mai 2010.

-This is how this chandelier looks like without turning on the lights.
+This is how this chandelier looks like without turning on the light bulbs.